People are involved in car accidents hundreds of thousands of times every year in the United States.

 The expert chiropractors at Arrowhead Clinic can help relieve your pain by providing exercises and nutritional advice to aid with your healing process.

-They can also refer you to a personal injury attorney if the negligence of another driver caused your accident.
+We may also refer you to a personal injury attorney if the negligence of another driver caused your accident.

-If you have just been involved in an auto accident, or you're suffering from symptoms from a previous car accident, call Arrowhead Clinic at 800-961-PAIN, or click the button below to schedule a free consultation to get the pain relief you need.
+If you have just been involved in an auto accident, or you're suffering from symptoms from a previous car accident, call Arrowhead Clinic at 800-961-PAIN, or click the button below to schedule a free consultation to receive the pain relief you need.